MrDaGree/cassa-ha/README.md

   <img src="images/icon.png" width="200"/>
 </p>

-# Homey Assistant
+# Cassa HA

-**Homey Assistant** is a bootstrapping Docker tool that converts a **Homey Pro backup** into a fully working **Home Assistant (Supervised)** environment.
+**Cassa HA** is a bootstrapping Docker tool that converts a **Homey Pro backup** into a fully working **Home Assistant (Supervised)** environment.
-It lets you restore your existing Homey Pro setup as a “Homey Assistant” backup image, ready to run with Home Assistant built-in.
+It lets you restore your existing Homey Pro setup as a “Cassa HA” backup image, ready to run with Home Assistant built-in.

 ---